Antistasi-Ultimate-Community/modset_generator/README.md

 If set to "all_climates" it will use all 4 standard climates.

 ## "desired_era"
 Has to be a string.
-Currently "modern" is the only era.
+Current eras are: ["modern", "scifi", "lowtech", "coldwar"]

 ## "desired_key"
 Has to be a string.
-Currently the only keys are "vanilla" and "rhs"
+Current keys are: ["vanilla", "rhs"]

 ## "desired_dlc"
 Has to be an array.
 If "none" is in the array, it will include every faction that requires no dlc (RHS and Vanilla, for example).

 If "ws" is in the array, it will include every faction that requires ws (Aegis and WS factions for example).

+Current dlcs are: ["vanilla", "ws", "gm", "vn", "none"]

 ## "allow_double_occ"
 Has to be 0 or 1.
 If set to 1, the invader and occupier pools are merged.